ArturCassu/picpay-pdf-extractor/README.md

    uvicorn app.main:app --reload
    ```

-2. Access the API documentation at `http://127.0.0.1:8000/docs`.

-3. Use the `/upload` endpoint to upload a PDF file and trigger the extraction process.
+2. Use the `/upload` endpoint to upload a PDF file and trigger the extraction process.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.